section-engineering-education/engineering-education/authors/mahantesh-r/index.md

+---
+title: Mahantesh R.
+type: engineering-education/author
+---
-Mahantesh.R is a front-end enthusiast pursuing his bachelors from PES University.
-He is keen in designing and coding things in a creative manner, and loves what he does.
+Mahantesh R is a front-end enthusiast pursuing his bachelors from PES University.
+He is keen on designing and coding things creatively, and loves what he does.
 During his free time, he loves sketching, playing cricket and reading manga/comics.